DINARD FRENCH FILM FESTIVAL OF BRITISH FILMS

 Dough's tagline "You don't have to be baked to make some Dough" (and poster layout) is a parody of Levy Rye's "You don't have to be Jewish to love Levy's real Jewish Rye" campaign from the '60s.

-Vertigo Releasing will distribute DOUGH in the UK in 2017
+Vertigo Releasing will distribute DOUGH across the UK on June 2 2017